bhanushri12/Task_CPP/README.md

 This function decodes a string `input` that has been compressed using Dictionary Coding back to its original form.

 ## Testing and Comparison
 The code also includes functions to test the compression algorithms and compare their performance.
-See the code snippets in the previous message.
 ```

-Feel free to adjust the description or add any additional information as needed for your README file.